tommasocerruti/codice-fiscale/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-`CodiceFiscale` is an Elixir library for calculating and verifying the Italian fiscal code (codice fiscale).
+`CodiceFiscale` is an Elixir library providing different functions regarding the Italian fiscal code (codice fiscale).
 It provides functions to generate a codice fiscale based on personal information and validate whether a given codice fiscale corresponds to provided personal data.

 ## Features